 Johnny Smith is one of the original virtuosos of the electric guitar.
 From the sweeping three octave runs of "Moonlight in Vermont," "Tea for Two," and "Easy Living," to the super quick articulate solos that differentiate "Tabu," "Jaguar," "I'll Remember April," "Un Poco Loco," "Samba," "'S Wonderful," "Tickle Toe," "Three Little Words," and "Time After Time," Johnny Smith's intricate yet listenable single note jazz guitar improvised solos are the stuff of legend in the history of guitar lore - jazz or otherwise.

-Exacting precision and technique expertise have long been hallmarks of the Johnny Smith jazz guitar methodology, nevertheless these factors have actually constantly been held in check by his sense of taste and clearness.
-Jazz guitar virtuoso Barney Kessel once summed it up nicely along with the now famous observation: "No one in the world plays the guitar better than Johnny Smith.".
+Exacting precision and technique expertise have long been hallmarks of the Johnny Smith jazz guitar methodology, nevertheless these factors have been constantly held in check by his sense of taste and clarity.
+Jazz guitar virtuoso Barney Kessel once summed it up nicely along with the now famous observation: "No one in the world plays the guitar better than Johnny Smith".

 Johnny Smith is one of the most distinctive jazz guitar chord melody players in any kind of genre.
 Envision the jazz chord voicings of pianists Art Tatum and George Shearing combined with the impressionistic harmonic colors of Claude Debussy, performed and understood on an electric guitar, and you have an inkling of how Johnny Smith improved the guitar as an instrument.